aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         }
     }

-Note that: Input type definitions are not used by ASP.NET Boilerplate.
+Note that the Input type definitions are not used by ASP.NET Boilerplate.
-They can be used by applications while creating inputs for features.
+They can be used by applications to create inputs for features.
-ASP.NET Boilerplate just provides infrastructure to make it easier.
+ASP.NET Boilerplate just provides the infrastructure to make it easier.

 #### Feature Hierarchy

 As shown in the sample feature providers, a feature can have **child features**.
-A Parent feature is generally defined as **boolean** feature.
-Child features will be available only if the parent enabled.
+A Parent feature is generally defined as a **boolean** feature.
+Child features will be available only if the parent is enabled.
-ASP.NET Boilerplate **does not** enforces but suggests this.
+ASP.NET Boilerplate **does not** enforce this, but we recommend it.
-Applications should take care of it.
+The application should take care of it.

 ### Checking Features

-We define a feature to check it's value in the application to allow or block some application features per tenant.
+We define a feature to check its value in the application to allow or block some application features per tenant.
 There are different ways of checking it.

 #### Using RequiresFeature Attribute

-We can use **RequiredFeature** attribute for a method or a class as shown below:
+We can use the **RequiredFeature** attribute for a method or a class as shown below:

     [RequiresFeature("ExportToExcel")]